 Physical Therapy (PT)

-- Tai chi to help you get stronger and improve coordination and balance
+- Exercises to keep muscles strong and improve coordination and balance

 Occupational Therapy (OT)

-Occupational therapy tries to change and simplify the way you do your everyday tasks at home.
-The goal is to let you work safely without having to rely on help from other folks.
+Occupational therapy tries to change and simplify the way you do everyday tasks at home.
+The goal is to let you work safely without having to rely on help from other folks, and make your daily life easier and more enjoyable.

 MS may alter the way you think, concentrate, or remember.
 If those are problems for you, cognitive rehab fights back by helping you work that big muscle called your brain.